Conjugacy problem in groups with quadratic Dehn function: Groups and diagrams

 \begin{df} We say that a trapezium $\Delta$ is if the base of $\Delta$ is the standard base $\bf B$ of $\mmm$ or ${\mathbf B}^{-1}$, and the history of $\Delta$ (or the inverse one) contains one of the words (a) $\chi(i-1,i)H'\chi(i,i+1)$ (i.e.,the $S$-machine works as $\mtt_4$) or (b) $\zeta^{i-1,i} H'\zeta^{i,i+1}$ (i.e.,it works as $\mtt_2$). \end{df}

-\begin{df} We say that a trapezium $\Gamma$ is $\it big$ if (1) the base of $\Delta$ or the inverse word has the form $xvx$, where $xv$ a cyclic permutation of the $L$-s power of the standard base;
+\begin{df} We say that a trapezium $\Gamma$ is $\it big$ if (1) the base of $\Gamma$ or the inverse word has the form $xvx$, where $xv$ a cyclic permutation of the $L$-th power of the standard base;

 (2) the diagram $\Gamma$ contains a standard trapezium.

 \end{df}

 \begin{lemma} Let $\Delta$ be a trapezium whose base is $xvx$, where $x$ occurs in $v$ exactly $L-1$ times and other letters occur $<L$ times each.
 Then either $\Delta$ is big or the length of a side of every $\theta$-band of $\Delta$ does not exceed $c_5(||W||+||W'||)$, where $W, W'$ are the labels of its top and bottom, respectively. \end{lemma}